The Academic Program at Center for Families

 —Mary, CFF parent

-Academic and social pressures in non-therapeutic day schools often present challenges for teens pursuing recovery from mental health and co-occurring disorders, such as substance abuse, that present themselves at an early age.
+Academic and social pressures in non-therapeutic day schools often present challenges for teens pursuing recovery from mental health and co-occurring disorders, such as substance use, that present themselves at an early age.
 As they walk a new and challenging path, teens do better when they don’t have to cope with these unnecessary obstacles.

 Frequently Asked Questions